-For Financial Year 2020/21
+For Financial Year 2022/23

 The Modern Slavery Act 2015 came in to force on the 29th of October 2015, with the aim of reducing and preventing modern slavery and human trafficking.
 All commercial organisations operating in the UK, with a turnover of £36 million or greater are required to publish, or make available, a Modern Slavery and Human Trafficking Statement.
 Every organisation’s Modern Slavery and Human Trafficking Statement must be reviewed, updated, and re-published each financial year.

-GBM Digital Technologies LTD [GBM] are an ICT hardware and services provider, providing technology-oriented products and services to consumers, businesses, educational establishments, charities, and public sector bodies.
+Sync is an ICT hardware and software reseller, and services provider.
+Sync provides technology-oriented products and services to consumers, businesses, educational establishments, charities, and public sector bodies.

-GBM operate in the UK only, and supply within the UK and EU only.
+Sync operate in the UK only, and supply within the UK and EU only.

 Our supply chains are non-complex, and typically fall in to one of two models:

-- Purchasing directly from the manufacturer
+• Purchasing directly from the manufacturer

-- Purchasing from a distributor, who is authorised to distribute goods and services on behalf of the manufacturer
+• Purchasing from a distributor, who is authorised to distribute goods and services on behalf of the manufacturer

-Policies – Board of Directors
+Policies: Board of Directors

-Investigations & Due Diligence – Board of Directors
+Investigations & Due Diligence: Board of Directors

 Sync operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations: